 The longer you drive the car the more likely you will discover any hidden issues.
 A quick low-speed run around the block may be all you need before taking home that $1,000 Miata we talked about earlier, but that $60,000 ragtop pony car will warrant a far longer ride.

 Check tire tread depth and the date codes on the sidewalls.
 The tires may look fantastic and be a selling point of the car, but if they show an expired date code they can be unsafe on the road; you will need to consider the cost of replacement into the selling price.

 Much of the allure of a collector vehicle is the paint and bodywork.
 While original paint in great condition is the gold standard, a good professional respray is nothing to keep you from spending your money.
 Just do your research to learn how a repaint affects the value before making an offer.

 Bondo gets a bad rap, but many of the best bodywork specialists use fillers in the process.
 The trick is to make sure that the filler wasn’t simply applied to mask problems.
-I have found that a refrigerator magnet, the soft vinyl kind, is a great tool for discovering if a steel car has had liberal amounts of filler applied.
+A refrigerator magnet, the soft vinyl kind, is a great tool for discovering if a steel car has had liberal amounts of filler applied.
 The soft magnet won’t scratch paint and will not adhere to panels that have even a thin amount of filler applied before the final paint.

-Enjoy The Ride
+6. Enjoy The Ride

-I truly hope you find your perfect collectible car, but even if you don’t, enjoy the ride.
+We hope you find your perfect collectible car, but even if you don’t, enjoy the ride.